SekiT/ex_tm/README.md

 ## Struct `TuringMachine`

-- `tape`: Function from integer to any value, which represents the value of the tape of given position.
+- `initial_tape`: Function from integer to any value, which represents the value of the tape of given position.
+- `tape_hash`: Once evaluated tape values are stored in this map.
+Avoid touching this.
 - `position`: Integer which indicates the position of the head.
 - `state`: The state of the machine, which can be any type of value.
 - `accept_states`: A list of accept states.
 The machine stops when its state becomes one of them.
-- `program`: List of 5-tuples which represents the program.

 ## Program